spring1843/go-dsa/linkedlist/README.md

 * A reference to the next node
 * A reference to the previous node in doubly linked lists

-To create a linked list in Go, a node structure can be defined, and a pointer to the same structure can be used.
+To create a linked list in Go, a node `struct` can be defined, and a pointer to the same structure can be used to link the node into the next one.
 For instance, a singly linked list with the data `1->2->3->4->5` can be created using the following example:

 ```Go
 package main